AVAILABLE ON DVD

 The recently deceased are returning to life and the stability of the United States is under threat.
 Four people; Fran a worker in a TV station which is giving out wrong information, her boyfriend Stephen a helicopter pilot, and two SWAT troopers Roger and Peter who have just escaped from a bloody battle in a tenement building, decide to escape in Stephen’s helicopter.
-When they find a large shopping mall, they decide to hole up inside it for a while, even though the mall is full of shambling zombies who as people spent a great part of their lives there and are half-remembering their human lives………
+When they find a large shopping mall, they opt to hole up inside it for a while, even though the mall is full of shambling zombies who, as people, spent a great part of their lives there and are half-remembering their human lives….

-George Romero’s masterpiece Dawn Of The Dead is in my opinion the greatest of zombie films and one of the greatest post-apocalpytic films too, so I imagine this review will be longer than than those of the other Dead series.
-It was the first one I saw and in the mid 80s I couldn’t get enough of it’s mixture of hair-raising action, bloody horror, nail-biting suspense, social satire and character drama where I actually really liked the characters and I had really got to know them.
+George Romero’s masterpiece Dawn Of The Dead is in my opinion the greatest of zombie films, which is my excuse for this review to be considerably longer than the norm.
+It was the first of the Romero series that I saw, and as a teenager, I couldn’t get enough of its mixture of hair-raising action, bloody horror, nail-biting suspense, social satire and character drama where I actually really liked the characters and had really got to know them.
 Although Night Of The Living Dead had been a big success, Romero and his crew had never made much money from it and his other films, whilst often very good [such as Martin] had not done well at all, so he decided to revisit zombies.
 He wrote the script in Italy with help from Dario Argento and the resulting film was produced by both Romero’s and Argento’s companies, with Argento retaining final cut for the Italian version.
 Though a ‘bigger’ film than the previous Dead opus, it was still a very cheap production and corners had to be cut constantly, with for example almost all the stunts done by two people, Tom Savini the effects person and his buddy.

-Filmed at the Monroeville Mall at night time, it was released in the US without a rating because, although it was too graphic for an R rating, an X rating at the time was synonimous with explicit sex.
-Unsurprisingly, in the UK it lost almost four minutes – in the 80s I remember being really frustrated by the fact that a book on horror films I had, had two stills from the film depicting shots, one of a head exploding and one of a machete cleaving a head in two, that weren’t in the video I owned.
-Also, Romero’s next zombie opus Day Of The Dead didn’t have much of it’s gruesome delights cut at all when it came out in 1985, but then the BBFC were so inconsistent with horror films around then.
-Of course it’s uncut now, but for a budding horror fan in the 80s there was nothing more exciting than obtaining an uncut bootleg video copy of a censored or banned horror movie, and it wasn’t long I got to see Dawn Of The Dead with all of it’s flesh ripping and blood spraying intact!
+Filmed at the Monroeville Mall at night time, it was released in the US without a rating because, although it was too graphic for an ‘R’ rating, an ‘X’ rating at the time was synonymous with explicit sex.
+Unsurprisingly, in the UK it lost almost four minutes – in the ’80s I remember being really frustrated by the fact that a book on horror films I had, contained two stills from the film, one of a head exploding and one of a machete cleaving a head in two, that weren’t in the video I owned.
+Also, Romero’s next zombie opus Day Of The Dead didn’t have anywhere nearly as much of its gruesome delights cut when it came out in 1985, but then the BBFC were so inconsistent with horror films around then.
+Of course it’s uncut now, but for a budding horror fan in the ’80s there was nothing more exciting than obtaining an uncut bootleg video copy of a censored or banned horror movie, and it wasn’t long I got to see Dawn Of The Dead with all of its flesh ripping and blood spraying intact.

-Few films are perfect and Dawn Of The Dead is weakened a little by being overly repetitive at times [I mean , how many zombie heads are shot?] and as said before by social comment that is obvious to the point of being childlike.
-In any version though, it remains a classic, a glorious vision of an America consumed by it’s own appetites.
-It success was especially strong in Italy, where it inspired a wave of gory zombie flicks ranging from good [Zombie, which was released as Zombie 2 in Italy to pretend it was a sequel to Romero’s movie] to pretty dreadful [Zombie Creeping Flesh], and in 2004 there was a rather good US remake which many people believe bettered the original.
+Few films are perfect and Dawn Of The Dead is weakened a little by being overly repetitive at times [I mean , how many zombie heads are shot?], and as said before its social comment is obvious to the point of almost being childlike.
+In any version though, it remains a classic, a glorious vision of an America consumed by its own appetites.
+It success was especially strong in Italy, where it inspired a wave of gory zombie flicks ranging from good [Zombie Flesh Eaters/Zombie, which was released as Zombie 2 in Italy to pretend it was a sequel to Romero’s movie] to pretty dreadful [Zombie Creeping Flesh], and in 2004 there was a rather good remake which many people believe bettered the original.
 To me, though, I think it’s doubtful there will ever be a better zombie picture than the original Dawn Of The Dead.